$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Results

-{\bf Contour detection} is proposed as an alternative to density summation for the counting operation.
-The performance comparison between the two methods is tabulated in \tab{\ref{table: counting method ablation}} for the best-performing realization of each dataset.
-From \tab{\ref{table: counting method ablation}} we see that the density summation produces significantly inferior counting results than the contour detection despite both methods using the same density map.
-This is simply because of background noise accumulation with the summation operation and the proposed contour detection method displays better immunity to noise.
+Additionally, the fusion of multiple realizations is prone to introduce false positives.
+Hence, we considered the localization and counting performance after fusing different realizations for \qnrf.
+We generated four additional realizations for this ablation study, and the corresponding results are provided in \cref{table: localization ablation} along with the respective inference time.
+From \cref{table: localization ablation}, we see that the localization and counting performance improves with multiple realizations, demonstrating the advantage of using a generative model and fusing the information from multiple realizations.
+However, a higher number of realizations increases the inference time, and the performance gain from four realizations to eight realizations is insignificant while the inference time has doubled.
+Consequently, we chose to produce four realizations as the optimal setting considering the performance and inference time trade-off.\\ \textbf{Density thresholding} is used as an alternative to density summation for the counting operation.
+The performance comparison between the two methods is tabulated in \cref{table: counting method ablation} for the best-performing realization of each dataset.
+From \cref{table: counting method ablation}, we see that the density summation produces inferior counting results than thresholding despite both methods using the same density map.
+This is because background noise accumulation with the summation operation and the thresholding method display better noise immunity.